roolsara/ModIA/README.md

 → 5_ModIA/S2/Apprentissage sous contrainte physique/LDA_Fourier/Projet

+- **Attribute editing with StyleGAN:** Reimplemented a research paper on StyleGAN, gaining an in-depth understanding of its architecture and functionalities such as latent/embedding spaces, encoder, GAN and transformers.

+→ 4_ModIA/Ondelettes/projet_edition_attribut_GAN

 - **Overall design of an aircraft:** This project applied surrogate modeling and robust optimization to efficiently design aircraft that minimize maximum takeoff weight under uncertainty while maintaining reliability and performance.

 → 5_ModIA/S2/Metamodelisation_2